IThreeM/I3M-Developer-Docs/src/Developer-Docs/src/resources/model.md

 I3M supports these file formats for 3D models:

 - FBX - standard game development industry 3D model exchange format
-- RGS - native scenes format produced by I3M (the editor)
+- i3m - native scenes format produced by I3M (the editor)

 The list could be extended in the future.